hlrs-fcg/spada_fcg_fork/irspec/channeled.md

   * Each PE has a set of virtual channels (limited resource)
   * Each PE has a routing table for each channel
   * The network is a 2D mesh
+  * The network can switch between routing configurations
+    * This can be done locally triggered by a task
+    * This can be done triggered by a message
+    * A small number of configurations can be kept in 'router registers'
+    * Globally blocking reconfiguration can be done using a collective operation
+      * This rewrites the router registers and blocks communication for the duration (on that color?)
 * Represent tasks and their dependencies
   * Tasks have IDs (limited resource)
   * Tasks may trigger on arrival of data